 The answer depends on facts that you didn't provide.
 If you can provide more details about the owner, the home, the owner's heirs, and the owner's Will then it might be possible to answer.
-A probate is not always required or necessary to transfer real estate from an estate but it depends on many...Read more »
+A probate is not always required or necessary to transfer real estate from an estate but it...Read more »

 In Arkansas, if a probate is filed then all documents filed in the probate, including a Will, will be publicly available from the county clerk.
 By law if there are over $100,000 in assets in a probate estate then a probate must be filed.
 If the probate estate is smaller then a probate may not be...Read more »